Gall Bladder Cancer

 • Family History – If there is history of GBC in first degree relatives, a person’s chance of developing gall bladder cancer increases by almost five times [20].
 Mutations in certain genes (BRCA2) which increase the risk of familial breast and ovarian cancers have been shown to slightly increase the risk for developing gall bladder and bile duct cancers [21].

-Variants of the APOB gene responsible for apolipoprotein B function, which influences cholesterol handling by the liver, have been associated with an increased risk for gallbladder cancer; however this is independent of presence of gall stones [22].
+Variants of the APOB gene responsible for apolipoprotein B function, which influences cholesterol handling by the liver, have been associated with an increased risk for gallbladder cancer; however this is independent presence of gall stones [22].

 • Lifestyle Factors –